 One More Thing – Be Prepared

-Energy retailing is incredibly competitive in Victoria.
+Energy retailing is incredibly competitive.
 The moment you move, your old electricity retailer will call you back with an offer to entice you back.
 This will often be a combination of a further discount, plus an account credit.
 I’ve always costed these up and they have never ever come close to the value Powershop is offering.
 Like all good offers, run the numbers and compare before you make a decision.
 And don’t be afraid to say no. All the best for a cheaper electricity bill.

 Let me know about your experience – I’m keen to hear how you went.

 Get a $75 Sign up Credit Here

 Here’s a referral website link that I have setup.
 All you need to do is enter your email address below.
 I’ll then send you an exclusive code you can use to get a $75 credit.